Motor Vehicle and Business Equipment Finance

 So how do we know how much is the residual value?

 There are rules to consider when the residual value is set.
 There are a number of ways to set the residual value and this residual value should reflect what the equipment is commercially worth at the end of the lease.
 This can often be hard to estimate and many factors may change this value including technology advances, changes to attitudes towards 2nd hand cars, new tariffs taxes and so on.
-The Australian Tax Office has set guidelines for this purpose.
-You should consult with your accountant who can advise you of additional ways to set residual values suitable to your circumstances.
+The Australian Tax Office has a set of guidelines that you can follow if you choose to calculate the residual value using their methods.
+You should consult with your accountant who can advise you of additional ways to set residual values suitable to your circumstances other than the ATO guidelines.

 IT28 & Effective lives of depreciating assets